New York family of five among the dead in Costa Rican plane crash

 All 10 passengers were U.S. citizens, the State Department confirmed on Monday.

-They all died along with Costa Rican pilots Juan Manuel Retana and Emma Ramos, Nature Air said.
+They died along with Costa Rican pilots Juan Manuel Retana and Emma Ramos, Nature Air said.

-Bruce Steinberg worked in investment banking and Irene Steinberg volunteered for many nonprofit groups, The Times said, citing a family friend, Lyn Kaller.

-Matthew was an eighth-grader at a private school, William attended the University of Pennsylvania and Zachary was at Johns Hopkins University, the Times reported.
+Costa Rican civil aviation authorities noted Sunday there were strong winds in the area but said officials had not yet determined the cause of the crash.
+The flight was part of a special charter of two planes.
+The other took off 20 minutes earlier and arrived safely in San Jose.

 Punta Islita, on Costa Rica's Pacific Coast, is popular among North American and European tourists for its pristine beaches and lush landscape.